-Indiana has an array of apple and pumpkin picking locations all over the state.
-Some places include various other activities for you and your family.
-Make sure to check online or call before going to the apple orchards or pumpkin patches this year to ask what is open and what the guidelines may be for that location.
+Indiana has an array of apple and pumpkin picking locations throughout the state.
+Some places include various other activities for you and your family, such as hayrides or corn mazes.
+Make sure to check online for their hours of operation before you make a trip to one of the many locations!

 Anderson Orchards, in Mooresville, Indiana, has apples galore.
 With six different varieties of apples to choose from, Anderson Orchards has an apple for everyone’s liking.
-Along with apples, it offers- an assortment of other produce including sweet corn, u-pick red raspberries, plums, pumpkins and other options.
-Go to Anderson’s for a festive fall day with you and your family!
+Along with apples, it offers an assortment of other produce including sweet corn, u-pick red raspberries, plums, pumpkins and other options.
+Go to Anderson Orchards for a festive fall day with your family!
 Make sure when you are there to try the apple cider slush that is made fresh from Anderson’s own apples.

-Lark Ranch, in Greenfield, Indiana, and Loogootee, Indiana they are orchards that include lots of fun activities for the entire family.
-Some of these outdoor activities include a pumpkin patch, carnival rides, corn maze, slide mountain and more.
+Lark Ranch, in Greenfield, Loogootee and Lanesville, Indiana, includes lots of fun activities for the entire family.
+Some of the outdoor activities at Lark Ranch are a pumpkin patch, corn maze and slide mountain, as well as carnival rides and more.
 Go to its website to check out the ongoing list of fun things to take part in while you are there.
 Lark Ranch can be a full-day adventure, filled with fun for the entire family.

-Stuckey Farms, in Sheridan, is home to a delicious apple orchard and cider mill.
-In 2019, Stuckey Farm celebrated their 50th anniversary!
-Throughout the year they host a sunflower festival, harvest festival, farmers markets, picnics and activities for all ages.
+Stuckey Farm Orchard & Cider Mill, in Sheridan, Indiana, is home to a delicious apple orchard and cider mill.
+Stuckey Farm has been around for more than 50 years!
+Throughout the year, they host a sunflower festival, harvest festival, farmers markets, picnics and activities for all ages.
 Looking for the perfect pumpkin for jack-o-lanterns this October?
 Stuckey’s pumpkin patch has pumpkins of all different shapes and sizes.

-, in Peru, Indiana, knows a thing or two about tradition.
+McClure’s Orchard, in Peru, Indiana, knows a thing or two about tradition.
 A family-run farm for more than 20 years, McClure’s has something for the entire family.
 Ranging from an apple barn to a café to a winery, McClure’s is a place you will want to check out.
-Look on its website before you go to the orchard, to see what apples are in stock and which apples are available for the u-pick activity if you choose to do so.
+Look on its website before you go to the orchard, to see what apples are in stock and which apples are available for the u-pick activity.

-, in Fillmore, Indiana, is home to more than 200 different varieties of apples on its 52-acre farm.
+Chandler’s Farm, in Fillmore, Indiana, is home to more than 200 different varieties of apples on its 52-acre farm.
 Open for business, Chandler’s has all your fall necessities and more.
-From cider to peach slushies, to homemade caramel apples, your taste buds are begging you to visit Chandler’s for a festive time.
+From cider and peach slushies, to homemade caramel apples, your taste buds are begging you to visit Chandler’s for a festive time.

-, in Fort Wayne, Indiana, has a variety of things to buy and do at its orchard this fall.
+Cook’s Orchard, in Fort Wayne, Indiana, has a variety of things to do at its orchard this fall.
 From pumpkins to local honey and other yummy treats, Cook’s will check off all your orchard needs this season.
 Looking for something to do outdoors and with a small group of friends and family?
 Cook’s offers orchard tours for you and your group, just call to schedule a tour.

-County Line Orchard, in Hobart, Indiana is open for business!
+County Line Orchard, in Hobart, Indiana, is open for business!
 This orchard offers a variety of activities for you, your family and your friends to enjoy!
-From u-pick apples, u-pick pumpkins, watching bees at work to a u-pick sunflower patch they truly have it all.
+From u-pick apples, u-pick pumpkins to watching bees at work, County Line Orchard truly has it all.
 They also have a corn maze and shops that everyone can enjoy.
 Go to their website for more information regarding hours of operations.

-The Apple Works located in Trafalgar, Indiana has all your favorite local produce.
-Straight from the field, they have seedless watermelon that is delicious and good for you!
-But that is not all, The Apple Works makes famous salsa that is hard to pass up, paired with a fresh Indiana peach or famous sweet corn.
+The Apple Works located in Trafalgar, Indiana, has all your favorite local produce.
+Straight from the field, they have seedless watermelon that are delicious and good for you!
+But that is not all, The Apple Works is known for its famous salsa that is hard to pass up.
+Pair it with a fresh Indiana peach or an ear of their amazing sweet corn for a true treat!
 They offer eight apple varieties to pick from and each apple offers a unique flavor depending on your taste pallet.

-Kercher’s Sunrise Orchards located in Goshen, Indiana has been family-owned and farmed since 1922.
-Next year will be their 100-year anniversary!
-Kercher’s is home to over 600 acres of specialty crops, including a variety of apples, sweet corn, pumpkins, squash, cabbage, broccoli and delicious peaches!
-They thrive on four values within their farm, education, sustainability and family.
+Kercher’s Sunrise Orchards located in Goshen, Indiana, has been family-owned and farmed since 1922, that’s five generations!
+Kercher’s is home to more than 600 acres of specialty crops, including a variety of apples, sweet corn, pumpkins, squash, cabbage, broccoli and delicious peaches!
+They proudly maintain three values within their farm: education, sustainability and family.

-The possibilities are endless on what you can do with the pumpkins and apples that you do pick—aside from carving and eating them.
-Fresh apples from Indiana’s apple orchards are the perfect ingredient for apple and walnut bread.
-This warm and delicious bread is perfect for making with your family and enjoying throughout your day in the fall.
+The possibilities are endless for what you can do with all the pumpkins and apples that you picked—aside from carving and eating them.
+Fresh apples from Indiana’s apple orchards are the perfect ingredient for My Fearless Kitchen's apple and walnut bread.
+Making this warm and delicious bread is the perfect family activity, and when you’re done you get to enjoy it!